The parish of

 hedge from Leerin to Looe."
 It's commonly called "Giant's Hedge".

-The Online Parish Clerk for Lanreath is Mary Counter, who can
+The Online Parish Clerk (Genealogy) for Lanreath is Amelia Bray, who can be

 this website for details of the current Parish Council.